ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * >82 GB disk space

-   * 53 GB input data for a standard collection of global database, or "fix" data (topography, climatology, observational database), and boundary conditions for a short 12-hour test forecast on CONUS 25km domain.
+   * 53 GB input data for a standard collection of global database, or "fix" data (topography, climatology, observational database) for a short 12-hour test forecast on CONUS 25km domain.
 See data download instructions in :numref:`Section %s <DownloadingStagingInput>`.
    * 8 GB for :term:`HPC-Stack` full installation
    * 3 GB for ``ufs-srweather-app`` installation
    * 1 GB boundary conditions for a short 12-h test forecast on CONUS 25km domain.
 See data download instructions in :numref:`Section %s <DownloadingStagingInput>`